Utility COVID-19 Resources

 A: Yes, customer notification of a medical emergency rules continue to apply.
 In addition, a positive COVID-19 test of a customer or a member of a customer’s household shall automatically be considered a medical emergency for the purposes of a 21-day medical extension of service (even if the customer has had an extension for another medical reason), and the 21-day extension must be extended if the customer, or a person in the household, is still under a COVID-19 quarantine at the end of the original 21-day period, as documented by a medical provider.

 A: No, utilities may still send disconnection notices to C&I customers beginning July 15, 2020 with the first date of disconnection of service for nonpayment on or after July 25, 2020.
+Utilities disconnecting or refusing nonresidential service are required to have a disconnection plan on file and complete the monthly reporting on credit and collections protocols using the online survey as described above.

 Q: Does the Extension of the moratorium on disconnections have any impact on late fees?